How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 Conclusion

 Shared folders save the biggest time when you are moving files between a Windows host and a guest operating system.
-You do not have to use a cloud service or go around in circles to access files that you may have saved locally, it just doesn’t make sense.
-Please do leave your feedback and thoughts in the comments below.
+You do not have to use a cloud service or go around in circles to access files you may have saved locally, it just doesn’t make sense.
+Please leave your feedback and thoughts in the comments below.

 Leave A Reply